minicomp/wax_tasks/README.md

 ## wax:iiif

-Takes a local directory of images and generates tiles and data that work with a IIIF compliant image viewer like [OpenSeaDragon](https://openseadragon.github.io/).
+Takes a local directory of images and generates tiles and data that work with a IIIF compliant image viewer like [OpenSeaDragon](https://openseadragon.github.io/), [Mirador](http://projectmirador.org/), or [Leaflet IIIF](https://github.com/mejackreed/Leaflet-IIIF).
 [Read More](docs/iiif.md).

 `$ bundle exec rake wax:iiif collection-name`